 Federal Loan Consolidation

-A Direct Consolidation Loan allows borrowers to combine multiple federal education loans into one loan with a single monthly payment.
+A Direct Consolidation Loan allows borrowers to combine multiple federal student loans into one loan with a single monthly payment.

-Consolidation also can give borrowers access to additional loan repayment plans and forgiveness programs.
-But there is a downside: The interest rate on the new loan will be a weighted average of prior loan rates (rounded up to the nearest one-eighth of a percentage), not necessarily a new lower rate.
+Consolidation also can give borrowers access to additional federal loan repayment plans and forgiveness programs.
+But the interest rate on the new loan will be a weighted average of prior loan rates (rounded up to the nearest one-eighth of a percentage), not necessarily a new lower rate.

-If the monthly payment is lower, it’s probably because the loan term is longer, which means the borrower is paying more interest over time.
-Also, federal loan consolidation is only for federal loans—the borrower can’t include private student loans.
-The borrower does, however, keep federal protections and benefits with a Direct Consolidation Loan.
+If the monthly payment is lower, that may be because the loan term is longer, which means the borrower is paying more interest over time.
+Also, federal loan consolidation is only for federal loans and does not include private student loans.

 Private Student Loan Refinancing

-With student loan refinancing, one or more student loans are combined into one new loan with one new payment, with a new and possibly lower interest rate.
+Another option borrowers may want to consider is to refinance student loans.
+With student loan refinancing, one or more student loans are combined into one new private loan from a private lender with one new payment — ideally, with a lower interest rate.

-Refinancing generally works best for borrowers who have improved their financial situation after graduation with a good job and solid credit profile.
+Refinancing generally works best for borrowers with a good job and solid credit profile when they may be able to qualify for lower student loan refinancing rates.

 The Takeaway

-Medical school is an expensive endeavor, with the average cost being more than $200,000.
-Many students rely on savings, grants, scholarships, and student loans to pay for their medical education.
+Medical school is expensive, with the average cost being well over $200,000.
+Many students rely on student loans, grants, and scholarships, to pay for their medical education.

-When it comes time to pay off those loans, there are many options new graduates can consider.
+When it comes time to pay off your loans, there are many options new graduates can consider.
 These include federal repayment plans, student loan forgiveness, federal loan consolidation, and student loan refinancing.
-Those who opt to refinance to a possibly lower rate, though, must be aware that they will lose access to federal protections and benefits.

 SoFi Student Loan Refinance